rloufoster/Stock_Analysis/README.md

-# Stock_Analysis
-Analyzing green stocks using VBA
+# Analysis of Green Stocks Using VBA and Excel

 ## Objective